Ratlinghope: History

 On 29 January 1865, the Rector of Woolstaston, the Rev. Edmund Donald Carr, was walking from Ratlinghope to a second Sunday evening service at another church when he was caught in a blizzard, lost for 22 hours, snow-blinded and almost died.
 He emerged in the Cardingmill Valley and must have crossed Wild Moor and Hiddon Hill, some of the wildest country, in his struggle to survive.
 His account of the ordeal, A Night in the Snow, has become well known in Shropshire.

 In 1906, the last known sin-eater in England was buried in Ratlinghope.

-Filming location and music festival
+Filming location and music festivals

 Ratlinghope appears in an episode of Dalziel and Pascoe.

 In 2005, the village acquired a further degree of fame when it became the main filming location for the BBC sitcom Green Green Grass.

+Between 1980 and 2013, John C. Williams and Frances Williams ran the Music at Leasowes Bank festival featuring both jazz and classical performers.

 It also featured on the Paul Heaton Pedals & Pumps Tour of 2010 when he came by bicycle and played the Horseshoe Inn/Bridges.

 The village has an annual music festival nearby, usually held in August by a local farmer.
 Farmer Phil's Festival is run by the family who allow camping before and after the festival ends.